AZ4 Mesh Data Sheet

 - Hard metal Construction (Note1)

-- Two extra large getters
+- Extra large getters

 - Hand blown Glass bulb